-- Serve as the executive officer for the Board and be charged with the responsibility for implementing the policies of the Board.
-The Superintendent shall work with the Board President in planning the agenda for each meeting, attend all meetings and participate in all regular and special meetings of the Board and executive meetings of the Board at the Board’s
+- Serve as the Chief Executive Officer for the Board and be charged with the responsibility for implementing the policies of the Board.
+The Superintendent shall work with the Board President in planning the agenda for each meeting, attend all meetings and participate in all regular and special meetings of the Board and executive meetings of the Board at the Board’s request.

 - Develop a harmonious and close working relationship with the Board.
 The Superintendent shall treat all Board members impartially and alike, refraining from criticism of individual or group members of the Board.
 The Superintendent shall immediately go to the Board when serious differences of opinion arise in an earnest effort to resolve such differences.

 - Serve as a resource person and advisor to the Board.
 The Superintendent shall keep the Board informed on issues, needs and operation of the school system.
 The Superintendent shall offer advice to the Board based on thorough study and analysis of items requiring Board action.

 - Provide a continuous appraisal of all school policies originating with the Board.
 The Superintendent shall advise the Board on the need for new and/or revised policies and suggest draft policies to satisfy those needs.

 - Develop administrative principles and procedures for implementing Board policy.
 The Superintendent shall ensure the enforcement of all provisions of law, rules and regulations and Board policy relating to the management of the schools and other educational, social and recreational activities.
 The Superintendent shall interpret for the staff all Board policies and applicable laws, rules and regulations.